Bobby McKee: Background

 McKee was a Democratic Unionist Party councillor and a member of Larne Borough Council from 1989 to 2015.
 He served as a Mayor of Larne in 2004 and 2008.
 His brother Jack McKee, who died in 2015, was a DUP councillor in Larne and subsequently a member of the Traditional Unionist Voice.

-He lost both his legs in 1974 as the result of an Provisional IRA car bomb when he was a member of the UVF.
+He lost both his legs in 1974 as the result of a Provisional IRA car bomb when he was a member of the UVF.
 A founder member and chairman of the N.I.
 Amputees Association he was also chairman of Larne Disabled Fitness Suite.
 Bobby was Vice chairman of C.A.B. and was a member for 10 years.
 A member of N.I.
 Housing Council for 15 years he served as a board member for 6 years.
 He received an MBE in Queen Elizabeth II's 2004 New Year Honours in recognition of his services to local government.

 In 2009, McKee led a welcoming delegation to the Catholic Ancient Order of Hibernians at Larne Borough Council headquarters in an attempt to boost cross community relations in the area in what was described as a historic day.
 In 2010 McKee condemned a British National Party leafleting campaign in Larne regarding a new refugee centre being built in the town and accused the BNP of whipping up racial tension.

 McKee died on 24 January 2021 at Antrim Area Hospital in Antrim.